 What Is Dirofilariasis, AKA: Cat Heartworm?

-Dirofilaria immitis is a blood-borne parasitic nematode (roundworm), commonly referred to as cat heartworm.
+Dirofilaria immitis is a blood-borne parasitic nematode (roundworm), but more commonly referred to as cat heartworm.
 Heartworms in cats are spread through mosquitos carrying cat heartworm larvae.
 The severity of heartworms in cats is directly dependent upon the number of worms present a cat's body, the duration of the incubation, and the response of the infected cat.

 Although heartworms in felines are less prevalent than in canines, feline heartworms are still a dangerous disease that has been on the rise in America.
 The risk of heartworm is about equal for both indoor and outdoor cats.
 If you do not use preventive medication, the risk of contracting cat heartworm disease exponentially increases.
 This is why preventive cat heartworm medication is so important.